stangri/docs.openwrt.melmac.net/luci-app-advanced-reboot/README.md

 ```

 If the `luci-app-advanced-reboot` package with support of your device is not found in the official feed/repo for your version of OpenWrt, you will need to add a custom repo to your router following instructions on [GitHub](https://docs.openwrt.melmac.net/#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/README.md#on-your-router) first.

+## How to add a new device

+This package does not implement dual-firmware support to the OpenWrt device, rather it uses built-in OpenWrt tools to browse/switch partitions on dual-firmware devices supported by OpenWrt (usually by the device maintainer/committer into the OpenWrt tree).

+The dual-firmware devices need to be explicitly supported by this package (there's no auto-discovery of supported models).
+If you are interested in having a device supported by this package, please post in the [OpenWrt Forum Support Thread](https://forum.openwrt.org/t/web-ui-to-reboot-to-another-partition-dual-partition-routers/3423) the following information:

+-   Link to the device OpenWrt wiki Table of Hardware page and/or link to the git commit to OpenWrt tree with support of the device being added.
+-   The output of the following commands from the console:

+    ```sh
+    ubus call system board
+    cat /tmp/sysinfo/board_name
+    cat /proc/mtd
+    fw_print
+    ```

 ## Notes/Known Issues